Recovering a time-homogeneous stock price process from perpetual option prices: Constructing the model

 We want to show how $\tilde{M}$ and $X$ inherit properties from $M$.
-The key idea below is that, loosely speaking, a time-change of a martingale is again a martingale.
-Of course, to make this statement precise we need strong control on the time-change.
-(Without such control the resulting process can have arbitrary drift.
-Indeed, as Monroe~\cite{Mon} has shown, any semi-martingale can be constructed from Brownian motion via a time-change.)
-We have the following result the proof of which is given in the Appendix.
+The key idea below is that, loosely speaking, a~time change of a martingale is again a martingale.
+Of course, to make this statement precise we need strong control on the time change.
+(Without such\vadjust{\goodbreak} control the resulting process can have arbitrary drift.
+Indeed, as Monroe~\cite{Mon} has shown, any semimartingale can be constructed from Brownian motion via a time change.)
+We have the following result, the proof of which is given in the \hyperref[app]{Appendix}.

-\begin{corollary} The process $(e^{-rt}X_t)_{t \geq 0}$ is a local martingale. \end{corollary}
+\begin{corollary} The process $(e^{-rt}X_t)_{t \geq0}$ is a local martingale. \end{corollary}

 We can perform a similar analysis on $N$ and $\tilde N$ and use similar ideas to ensure that $\tilde N$ is defined on $\mathbb{R}_+$.
 The proof that $\tilde{N}$ is a local martingale mirrors that of Corollary~\ref{e-rtX=lm}.